shubhamharia/investment-tracker/backend/README.md

 The backend provides a RESTful API for managing user accounts, portfolios, securities, transactions, and other investment-related data.

+For a detailed technical overview of capabilities, limitations, and test coverage, see [TECHNICAL_REPORT.md](TECHNICAL_REPORT.md).

 ## Tech Stack

 *   Python 3.11+